jadebono/cvdlt/README.md

 #### `Operating Systems`

 1. **Linux (Debian and its forks):** Primary operating system, with strong preference for CLI operations
-1. **MacOS:** Proficient user happy with the CLI though little experience with native Mac applications that have no Linux equivalent
+1. **MacOS:** Proficient with the CLI though little experience with native Mac applications that have no Linux equivalent
-1. **Windows:** Familiar with all versions of Windows since Windows 3.0
+1. **Windows:** Highly experienced with all versions of Windows from Windows 3.0 to Windows 10
+1. **MS-DOS:**

 #### `Development Tools and Platforms`